DUMMERSTON CONSERVATION COMMISSION

-Members of the Commission will be creating a brochure describing in maps and words 10 of the most accessible hikes and walks in the town.
-The brochure will be available at local businesses, the town office and on-line (on our website).
+Members of the Commission have created a brochure describing in maps and words 10 of the most accessible hikes and walks in the town.
+The brochure is available at local businesses, the town office and on-line (linked above).
 The Association of Vermont Conservations Commissions (AVCC) has given a grant to kick start this project.
 In addition, there has been generous support from, KOA Campgrounds, and Scott Farm and in-kind efforts by Conservation Commission Members and Forest*Care.

 Many of our educational programs are available on line at the Brattleboro Community Television Website or on BCTV Channel 8 or 10.
 Check out this presentation on invasive insects by Jim Esden, forester.
 Jim works for the Vermont Department of Forests, Parks, and Recreation. http://vp.telvue.com/preview?id=T01304&video=150028

 For other recent programs go to our Projects page and look under "Educational Programs."

 The Conservation Commission meets the second Thursday of every month at 7:00 PM at the Dummerston Town Office, Dummerston, VT.
 Anyone who has an interest in supporting the mission of the commission is welcome to attend.
 Meeting times and place are subject to change.
 Please check the events listing or call 257-0012 for further information.